 Employee retention can be a significant factor for the long-term health of a business and is often negatively impacted by an employee’s divorce.
 A 2017 United Kingdom found that 71% of divorced employees left their job within a year, 24% of respondents because they felt pushed out due to the work-related impacts of their divorce.
 It is possible to retain these employees through appropriate support, whether it be access to counseling, divorce planning, scheduling flexibility, or encouraging employees to seek an amicable settlement through mediation.
 As mentioned previously, helping an employee successfully navigate their divorce can not only salvage their productivity but also secure their long-term loyalty.

 Do you have questions about divorce?
-Call the San Diego Family Mediation Center office at (858) 736-2411 today for more details about divorce mediation.
+Contact West Coast Family Mediation Center today for more details about divorce mediation.